nsrivast/tree-range-viz/README.md

 The goal of this project was to create a data visualization to explore and examine the distribution of tree species across the US.

-Launch the [visualization] (http://nsrivast.github.io/tree-range-viz/), or read [an analysis of the results] (http://nsrivast.github.io/tree-range-viz/analysis.html).
+Launch the [visualization] (http://nsrivast.github.io/tree-range-viz/), or read [an exploration of the results] (http://nsrivast.github.io/tree-range-viz/analysis.html).
 The rest of this README explains how I built the visualization, the data formats and libraries I used (shapefiles, geoJSON, Shapely for Python, Leaflet), and the analysis and design choices I made along the way.

 ### Outline